HOME • SEARCH • EMAIL • ABOUT

 Ipomoea peltata (L.) Choisy Merremia (Engl.)

-Ipomoea petaloidea Choisy Big leaf merremia (Engl.)
+Merremia nymphaeifolia (Blume) Hallier f.
+Big leaf merremia (Engl.)

-Merremia peltata (Linn.)
-Merr.
+Merremia peltata (L.) Merr.
+Peltate morning glory (Engl.)

-Operculina bufalina Hallier f.
+Operculina peltata (L.) Hallier f.

-Spiranthera peltata (L.) Bojer
+Spiranthera peltata (L.) Bojer ex Desjardins

 Bulak-bulakan is a shared common name of (1) Merremia peltata, bulakan, and (2) Thespesia lampas, common mallow.